-Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by eCA Two items included in this extension: Authority Information Access FALSE The URL to download the self-signed certificate of eCA ■ The URL of OCSP services for eCA Two items shall be included in this extension: All CP OIDs defined by ePKI Certificate Policies FALSE All CP OIDs defined by CA/Browser Forum and mentioned in the ePKI CP.
-If the CP OID for EV SSL certificates is applied, the policy qualifier shall be used to mark the announcement of the CPS.
+Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by eCA Two items included in this extension: Authority Information Access FALSE ■ The URL to download the self-signed certificate of eCA ■ The URL of OCSP services for eCA Certificate Policies FALSE The following two items shall be included in this extension.
+The policy qualifier field in this extension may be used to mark the published URL of this CPS as needed: All CP OIDs defined by ePKI All CP OIDs defined by CA/Browser Forum and mentioned in the ePKI CP.
 Key Usage TRUE The content in this extension shall be identical to the content of key usage extension in the self-signed certificate.
-Basic Constraints TRUE Subject Type=CA Path Length Constraint=None
+Basic Constraints TRUE Subject Type=CA Dusic Constraints Path Length Constraint=None